info@ppsa.theplt.org.uk

 Sometimes, children will show different character’s and skills at home.

-If you have videos or pictures showing your little one accessing technical equipment, sharing or telling a story or exploring the world then please feel free to share it on Tapestry.
+If you have videos or pictures showing your little one accessing technical equipment, sharing or telling a story or exploring the world then please feel free to send a picture to the school office, it will then be passed into the Heron team.

 Below is the link so you can see the Early Learning Goals, if you have any more questions, please do not hesitate to speak to a member of the team.